FAQ's

 • ARE YOU THE SAME AS THE HUMANE SOCIETY?

 No, we are two completely separate entities.
 The Wayne County Dog Shelter is located on Burbank Road in Wooster, OH.
 The Dog Shelter is responsible for taking in all of the stray dogs throughout the county.
-If they are not claimed by their owners and after received medical care, they undergo a behavior assesment and are then placed for adoption.
+If they are not claimed by their owners and after they have received medical care, they undergo a behavior assesment and are then placed for adoption.
+The Dog Wardens Department is also operated our of the Wayne County Dog Shelter.
+The Dog Wardens enforce animal laws throughout Wayne County.

 The Wayne County Humane Society is located on Mechanicsburg Road in Wooster.
-You can contact them at 330-262-0152 for more information on the services they provide.
+You can contact WCHS at 330-262-0152 for more information on the services they provide.

 • DO YOU SELL DOG LICENSES?